folding fanVarious patterns of

 Whirling dragonfly" combined with Kanze-sui pattern

-Dragonflies, a favorite motif of samurai warriors for their armors and other items because they are called "victory bugs" and can only fly forward, and the Kanze-sui pattern, which features swirls of water representing infinity, are combined in this auspicious design to indicate "endless victories.
+Dragonflies, a favorite motif of samurai warriors for their armors because they are called "victorious insects" and fly only forward, and the Kanze-sui pattern, characterized by swirls of water representing infinity, are combined in this auspicious design, which suggests "victory will continue without end.

 Hyotan (gourd) pattern